SoccerNet/sn-calibration/README.md

  }
 ```

-In a similar manner to the previous task, if your results are organized as follows :
+The results should be organized as follows :

 ```